This document provides information on how to manage Amazon ACM requests.

 - Under Actions, click Install CA certificate to enable.

-- Additional names: additional domain names.
+- In the Additional names table, click + Add to enter additional domain names.

-- Select Save.
+- Click Save.

 Sign requests